bbum/Makeables/glowforge/Material Notes.md

 With thicker glass, I've had success with no coating or treatment at all.

 Note that vary power does not work well with glass.
 You'll want to achieve contrast and shading by using patterns or random dots.
 Patterns works well.

+<name="M5"></a>**Cardboard**

+Cardboard boxes are a fantastic prototyping material.  **However**, you *must* keep a sharp eye on any cutting or engraving that takes off more than the outer layer.
+The corrugation creates air pockets that are shielded from the air assist and, thus, can easily become pockets of flame.

+It is recommended that you do not try designs with lots of closely spaced cuts.
+As well, sharp corners will tend to have burn spots.

 ## Material Sources